-June 2nd is National Rocky Road Day, a flavor created in 1929 in Oakland, California.
+June 2nd is National Rocky Road Day.

 Rocky road ice cream is chocolate ice cream mixed with nuts and marshmallows, the “rocks” in the road.
 The original nuts, walnuts, were later replaced with toasted almonds.